-The final goal of the game/plot happens to be somewhere the player can reach — possibly even Where It All Began, but nothing can be done about it.
+The final goal of the game/plot happens to be somewhere the player can reach — possibly even Where It All Began — but nothing can be done about it.

 Usually, when a Damsel in Distress needs to be rescued, half the adventure is figuring out where she is, and then getting there.
 But in this case, you already know where she is—in fact, you saw her five minutes ago.
 Unfortunately, she's anything but "rescued".